LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Experiment

 For evaluation, we utilize the GLUE benchmark \cite{wang2018glue}, SQuAD v2 \cite{rajpurkar2016squad}, and MMLU-Pro \cite{wang2024mmlu} for question-answering dataset.
-Benchmarks evaluate performance based on accuracy and F1 score.
-We compare with SmoothQuant \cite{xiao2023smoothquant} and GPTQ \cite{frantar2022gptq} as the representatives of scalar quantization schemes.
+Benchmarks are evaluated based on accuracy and F1 score.
+We compare with SmoothQuant \cite{xiao2023smoothquant} and SpinQuant \cite{liu2024spinquant} in W8A8 to represent scalar quantization schemes.

-\textbf{Metrics.} To compare the accelerator performance between LUT-LLM, GPUs, and other accelerators, we employ latency in miliseconds and energy efficiency in tokens per Joule as the metrics.
-We measure both end-to-end latency and decoding latency for better understanding of scaling to longer sequence.
-Energy efficiency measures the number of tokens generated per energy cost.
+\textbf{Metrics.} We employ latency (end-to-end and decoding) and energy efficiency in tokens per Joule as metrics.
+We convert latency to relative speedup for better visualization.

 \textbf{Target Devices and Tools.} LUT-LLM is prototyped on AMD Alveo V80 FPGA \cite{amd2024alveov80}.
-To design the circuit, we use Xilinx \textbf{Vitis HLS} 2024.2 with TAPA framework \cite{guo2023tapa} and utilize RapidStream \cite{guo2022rapidstream, guo2021autobridge} for coarse-grain floorplanning to reduce the routing congestion and improve timing with register insertions.
+To design the circuit, we use Xilinx \textbf{Vitis HLS} 2024.2 with TAPA framework \cite{guo2023tapa} and utilize RapidStream \cite{guo2022rapidstream, guo2021autobridge} for coarse-grain floorplanning to reduce routing congestion and improve timing.
 The design is implemented with Vivado 2024.2 with our customized block design to integrate the HLS-based RTL block and generate the bitstream.
+Resource utilizations is in Table \ref{tab:resource}.

-\textbf{GPU Benchmarking.} We select two GPUs with a similar process as V80 FPGA: AMD Instinct MI210 \cite{amd2025mi210} and NVIDIA A100 \cite{nvidia2021a100}.
-They have different hardware configurations and compiler optimizations, exhibiting various behaviors in language model inference performance.
+\textbf{GPU Benchmarking.} We select AMD Instinct MI210 \cite{amd2025mi210} and NVIDIA A100 \cite{nvidia2021a100} as representatives.
 Table \ref{tab:hardware_config} compares V80 with the GPUs.
 The peak TOPs for V80 is scaled based on the achieved frequency.
-We use vLLM \cite{kwon2023efficient} as the serving backend for benchmarking.
-We enable FlashAttention \cite{dao2023flashattention} and FlashDecoding \cite{hong2023flashdecoding++} to maximize the GPU performance with KV cache optimizations.
-Besides the model in the original precision, we also deploy the INT8 model quantized with GPTQ \cite{frantar2022gptq}, which is the lowest precision available for Qwen 3.
-A100 has GPTQ Marlin kernel \cite{frantar2025marlin} integrated for efficient INT8 inference.
+We use Huggingface Transformers for a naive GPU baseline and vLLM \cite{kwon2023efficient} with GPTQ \cite{frantar2022gptq} INT8 quantization as an optimized baseline for benchmarking.
+A100 has GPTQ Marlin kernels \cite{frantar2025marlin} integrated for efficient INT8 and INT4 inference.
 MI210 does not support this optimization.
-We write a python script using pyNVML \cite{nvidia-ml-py} and pyrsmi to monitor the GPU power consumption.
+We utilize pyNVML \cite{nvidia-ml-py} and pyrsmi to monitor GPU power.